kushalpagolu/CodeInPlace/README.md

 # CodeInPlace
 ## Final Assignment Project submitted for Code in Place Stanford Program

+### A Data Science program to analyse and visualize COVID-19 data using .csv file and api's to get latest case data.
+To accomplish this python has libraries like "PLOTLY", which gives us tools like maps, bars, scatter_polar figures etc.

 ### Run the project.py file and you are presented with below options.

 #### Type 1 and press enter.